-Tidy up the main/guest bathroom(s).
+Cleaning tip: tidy up the main/guest bathroom(s).

 If you have more then one bathroom you probably will only have to have 1 bathroom company ready.
 Most homes are designed to have a main bathroom.
 You know when you are having people over they will need to use the bathroom so it is a good idea to have this room well cleaned.

 - Remove clutter (clothes, dirty towels, toys, etc.)